arthurademenezes/arthurademenezes/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/git/git.png"></code>

-- :school: I am a `Software Developer` at Poleto & Possamai Attorneys at Law
+- :school: I'm a `Software Developer` at Poleto & Possamai Attorneys at Law
-- :technologist: I love working as a developer and using my business knowledge
+- :technologist: I'm a Python developer with experience in front-end, back-end (Python/Django), and data analysis.
+- :rocket: My proposal is to unite law and technology to provide intelligent solutions to legal issues.
 - :student: I’m currently studying: `Systems Analysis and Development` and `Law`.
 I'll finish both of them in December!
 - :thinking: If you have an interest in my profile, checkout my [my resume](https://drive.google.com/file/d/1jQNNcoLdbUT_kVylSJMoNoaREYlFjdFe/view?usp=sharing)!.
 - :nerd_face: You can reach out to me at: arthura.demenezes@gmail.com